open-component-model/ocm-integrationtest/README.md

 ## Requirements and Setup

-This project uses Python 3.9+ to run the tests against the OCM CLI.
+This project uses Python 3.9+ to run the tests against the [OCM CLI](https://github.com/open-component-model/ocm).
 It is targeted to be executed in a Github action workflow.
-You also can run the tests locally:
+You can also run the tests locally:

 * Install Python 3.9+
 * Create a virtual environment, e.g `python -m venv <path-to-your-env>/ocmtest`